 Deviation of ultimate claim settlement cost from expectations.
-The actual final cost of settling both claims outstanding as at 31 December 2019 and claims expected to arise from unexpired periods of risk is uncertain.
-There is a range of possible outcomes, and the eventual outcome will almost certainly differ from any particular estimate made.
-Technical provisions can only be estimates of future liabilities, and accordingly are subject to uncertainty.
+The actual final cost of settling both claims outstanding as at 31 December 2020 and claims expected to arise from unexpired periods of risk is uncertain.
+There is a range of possible outcomes, and the eventual outcome will almost certainly differ from any particular

-- 2. UK Motor.
+- estimate made.
+Technical provisions can only be estimates of future liabilities, and accordingly are subject to uncertainty. - 2.
+UK Motor.
 The Ogden discount was reduced from 2.5% to -0.75% in February 2017 and then increased to -0.25% in August 2019.
 In addition to changes in the Ogden discount rate, our UK Motor excess of loss reinsurance book is impacted by other factors including life expectancy for PPO claimants, indexation of PPO payments, PPO propensity, and recent trend of ceding companies booking reserves earlier than historically observed.
 We will continue to closely monitor our UK Motor book. - 3.
 Rates, terms and conditions and IELRs.
-The softening in insurance rates, terms, & conditions in recent years adds an additional element of uncertainty when selecting initial and ultimate loss ratios.
+The sustained period of softening following hardening in recent years of insurance rates, terms, & conditions in recent years adds an additional element of uncertainty when selecting initial and ultimate loss ratios.
 The significant reliance on IELRs in the estimation of the liabilities for earned exposure in the current year, and unearned and un-incepted exposures included in the technical provisions further increases the uncertainty of these estimates. - 4.
 New classes of business.
 No new classes of business have been added to the underwriting portfolio over the past year.
 However, the Company has built out its insurance operations over the past five years, so there is a lack of historical experience for the newer classes that adds an additional element of uncertainty to the reserve estimation process.
-This risk is mitigated by the significant purchases of reinsurance.
+This risk is mitigated by the significant purchases of reinsurance. - 5.
+COVID-19.
+The ultimate impact of COVID-19 is still unknown at this stage.
+We have allowed for extra load within our IELRs to accommodate this uncertainty.